dtiderko/dotfiles/README.md

     - direnv
     - (optional) nix-direnv
     - eza
-- for the neovim stuff
+- for the neovim stuff (some stuff in here is optional but you have to decide)
     - neovim nightly
     - cmake
     - gnumake